refinedev/refine/documentation/docs/core/components/auth-page/index.md

 source: packages/core/src/components/pages/auth/index.tsx
 ---

-`<AuthPage>` component from **refine** contains authentication pages that can be used to login, register, forgot password, and update password.
+`<AuthPage>` component from Refine contains authentication pages that can be used to login, register, forgot password, and update password.

 Before using `<AuthPage>` component you need to add [authProvider](/docs/core/providers/auth-provider) that will be used to handle authentication.